The Confident Eater

 vi) Spaghetti bolognaise – is often okay for fussy eaters.
 If the full version is a challenge, can you do a simplified one?

 vii) Lasagne – the simplest version is pasta sheets and cheese or ham, for example.
-Starting with the most basic enables us to build a positive association with a food.
+Starting with the most basic version that is manageable, enables your child to build a positive association with a food.

 3. Bread/toast – another picky eater staple!

 iii) Toppings – cheese, baked beans, or eggs.
-If on is not okay then serving next to them does help, over time.
+If serving on top is not okay then serving next to them does help, over time.

 iv) French toast.
-Although eggs may be a challenge, adding a little to a milk mixture can work.
+Although eggs may be a challenge, adding a tiny amount to a milk mixture can work.

 4. Wraps – these are super versatile: